samjulien/blog/_posts/2019-08-09-configuring-swissid-login-into-custom-applications.markdown

 By default, [the Auth0 Login page](https://auth0.com/docs/hosted-pages/login) will automatically display all connections enabled for an application.
 For first-class connections like Facebook and Google, the login page will automatically display an appropriate icon for the connection.
 However, for custom connections (such as SwissID), only a default icon is displayed.

-If needed, you can tailor the look and presentation for any connection on either the login or the registration dialogs.
+If needed, you can tailor the look and feel for any connection on either the login or the registration dialogs.
 This allows you to host a logo for SwissID on your own CDN, and then tell Auth0's login page to use this logo.
 For more information, check our documentation on [how to customize your login page](https://auth0.com/docs/hosted-pages/login#how-to-customize-your-login-page)

 {% include asides/about-auth0.markdown %}